kshetline/json-z/README.md

 ## Summary of Features

-The following features, which are not supported in standard JSON, have been added to JSON-Z. Items in **bold** are unique to JSON-Z.
+The following features, which are not supported in standard JSON, have been added to JSON-Z, with many inherited from JSON5.
+Items in **bold** are unique to JSON-Z.

 ### Objects